giswqs/aws-open-data-blogpost/blog.md

 ```

 ![image](https://github.com/user-attachments/assets/13184223-b5cc-4868-836b-39dbb05cdd70)

+**Figure 3.** The interactive map shows the spatial coverage of the satellite images for the Turkey earthquake.

 This creates an interactive map centered on the earthquake region, with blue polygons showing the spatial coverage of each satellite image.
 You can zoom in, pan around, and click on individual footprints to see their metadata.
 This visualization helps us understand the geographic extent of the available imagery and identify areas with dense coverage.